 It’s now seen as a good thing to skip sleep to complete one more bit of work, get one more proposal done or finish one more task.
 The issue with this is that over time, sleep deprivation occurs with devastating effects on both your normal life and exercise routine.
-You may hear comments claiming the most successful people are up at four, five or six in the morning, work hard all day and burn the candle at both ends.
-While this might be true for the odd day, the perception that they run at this high an intensity every day isn’t true.
+You may hear comments claiming the most successful people are up at four, five, or six in the morning, work hard all day, and burn the candle at both ends.
+While this might be true for the odd day, the perception that they run at this high intensity every day isn’t true.
 Aim for 7-9 hours of good quality sleep a night to let your body recharge properly for life’s challenges.

 Habit 2: Make time for friends and family

 Having regular social contact with friends and loved ones is key to avoiding depression, which can lead to premature death, something that’s particularly prevalent in elderly widows and widowers.
 Some psychologists even think that having a daily connection with a close friend or family member gives people the added benefit of having someone watch their back.
 “They’ll tell you if they think your memory is going or if you seem more withdrawn,” says Perls, “and they might push you to see a doctor before you recognize that you need to see one yourself.”